 The retro fever was taking its peak when the 574 runner started to create footprints in 1988.
 This silhouette was originally dropped as an innovative running shoe that offered racers and amateur running enthusiasts the ability to achieve their personal best.
 It was launched during the same year when music artists such as Enya, Gloria Estefan, U2, and The Beach Boys were dominating the airwaves.

 Competition in the athletic footwear industry went stiff towards the 1990s as contenders in sporting goods became more aggressive than ever in pulling off cutting-edge performance shoes.
 The running market was offered with a multitude of options of performance shoes, and the quality of New Balance products is one of the reasons why NB devotees are kept drawn to the brand.
-Specifically, the 574 model has developed a cult of followers among New Balance loyalists, which is why it maintained its prominence in the market.
+Specifically, the NB 574 sneakers have developed a cult of followers among New Balance loyalists, which is why it maintained its prominence in the market.

 Soon enough, the world was swept by the rapid growth of sneaker-loving consumers and footwear manufacturers such as New Balance took the challenge to create lifestyle shoes.
 New Balance responds by resurrecting and reimagining shoes starting from its 1980s running catalog.This formula brought life back to the New Balance 574, which is reworked into a multitude of selections of colors, materials, and textures as it remains one of the much-favored silhouettes by the brand.